kusanami/meli-coupon/docs/Infrastructure.md

 # EKS cluster installation

-This repository contains the instructions and resources necessary to create the EKS cluster on AWS.
+This repository contains the instructions and resources necessary to create the EKS cluster on AWS and other infrastructure resources.

 The code is written in **terraform**, and it's necessary to have an AWS account and their respective credentials.